-9. Mr Wertheim stated that after the first strike to the pig’s head the hammer bent.
+9. Stated that after the first strike to the pig’s head the hammer bent.

 Fact: Only the bottle opener part of the hammer bent, and it didn’t happen upon the first strike.

-10. Mr Wertheim stated that the hammer bent after a test to determine if it was strong enough to produce the extent of the injuries suffered by the victim.
+10. Stated that the hammer bent after a test to determine if it was strong enough to produce the extent of the injuries suffered by the victim.

 Fact: The object of the tests on the pig’s head was to investigate tool marks; not to test the strength of the hammer.

-11. Mr Wertheim stated that the police obtained Fred’s fingerprint after they provided him (Fred) with a glass and pitcher of water and that they then lifted the prints from this glass and then labelled the lift as being from a DVD cover.
+11. Stated that the police obtained Fred’s fingerprint after they provided him (Fred) with a glass and pitcher of water and that they then lifted the prints from this glass and then labelled the lift as being from a DVD cover.

 Fact: There is not a single shred of evidence to support this theory and this theory borders the insane.

-12. Mr Wertheim stated that the night before the murder Inge made a big tin of lasagna and that there was a lot left.
-At the scene of the murder the tin was found empty and in the trash.
+12. Stated that the night before the murder Inge made a big tin of lasagna and that there was a lot left.
+At the scene of the murder, the tin was found empty and in the trash.
 His opinion is that the killers stayed in the apartment and ate the lasagna.